robertprincipe/garden/README.md

 3. middleware.ts
 4. ...

 ### 21.02.
-What Relivator means?
+What garden means?

 The author of this project, [@blefnk](https://github.com/blefnk), was teleported to the central universe of the Bleverse, short for the Blefonix Multiverse.
-There, he met a few individuals who informed him that this central universe is known as Relivator.
-A rumor circulates that within Relivator exists a tree.
-Those who have seen this tree claim to have heard echoes that sounded like `ré-li-vá-to`, which inspired both the name of the tree and of Relivator itself.
-The author is also writing a book based on the stories told to him by the inhabitants of Relivator and the entire Bleverse.
+There, he met a few individuals who informed him that this central universe is known as garden.
+A rumor circulates that within garden exists a tree.
+Those who have seen this tree claim to have heard echoes that sounded like `ré-li-vá-to`, which inspired both the name of the tree and of garden itself.
+The author is also writing a book based on the stories told to him by the inhabitants of garden and the entire Bleverse.
 An excerpt from this book will soon be [available in its own repository](https://github.com/blefnk/bleversum).

 ## 22. License

 This project is MIT-licensed and is free to use and modify for your own projects.
-Check the [LICENSE.md](https://github.com/blefnk/relivator/LICENSE.md) file for details.
+Check the [LICENSE.md](https://github.com/blefnk/garden/LICENSE.md) file for details.

 ---